hydraulic-institute/edb/readme.md

 Download and install Python version 3.7 or above [here](https://www.python.org/downloads/release/python-373/)

+### Do not go beyond version 3.11
+This is because some of the libraries are not available beyond 3.11

 During installation, make sure you add Python to your path, and check off the following options:

 <img src='./images/python.png'/>